jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 # sentiment-anaylsis-of-youtube-comments-
-This repo is used for e a report in class Data Science for Text Analytics at  Heidelberg University
+This repo is used for a report in class Data Science for Text Analytics at  Heidelberg University